g-ledain/mathsinthevoid/The orbit-stabiliser theorem.md

 # Basic definitions and facts

+I never fully appreciated the orbit-stabiliser theorem at university.
+Since then I've come to appreciate it as a consequence of one of my favourite theorems: the first isomorphism theorem, in all its guises.

 ## Definitions: Orbit, stabiliser, fixed-point
 Let $G$ be a group acting on a set $X$.
 We define
  - The orbit of $x \in X$, written $G.x$ or $\textrm{Orb}(x)$, as $\{g.x: g\in G\}$
  - The stabiliser of $x \in X$, written $G_x$ or $\textrm{Stab}(x)$, as $\{g \in G: g.x=x\}$
  - The fixed-points of $g$, written $X^g$ or $\textrm{Fix}(g)$, as $\{x\in X: g.x=x\}$

-All three notiond extend in the obvious way to subsets of $X$, $G$.
+All three notions extend in the obvious way to subsets of $X$, $G$.
 We then have a Galois connection between fixed-points and stabilisers.

 Let $\rho: G\times X \to X$ denote the action.
 Letting $G$ act on $G\times X$ by $h.(g,x) = (hg,x)$, we see that $\rho$ is a map of $G$-sets!
 Fixing some $x\in X$ gives a map of $G$-sets